 Work Experience: 15 points

 The applicant earns good points if they work full-time for 30 hours per week for 12 months in a row.
-If an applicant has six years or more of work experience, they are eligible for the maximum point score.
+If an applicant has six years or more of work experience, they are eligible for the maximum point score in the total of 67 points calculator.

 Language: 28 points